 Sometimes students manage to achieve true knowledge without knowing the name of the thing they’re learning.
 This creates a different problem.
 Long-term memory is built when something we know very well is given a name, and we file all the information associated with it under that name.
 (This is called “chunking.”2) If you don’t know the name of what you’re learning, you’ll have a harder time recalling it later.

-For example, if your Precalculus teacher tells you that a trigonometry problem which has you stumped has to be solved by factoring it like a quadratic, and you don’t immediately recall what “factoring a quadratic” is, you’re going to have a tough time.
+For example, if your Precalculus teacher tells you that a trigonometry problem that has you stumped has to be solved by factoring it like a quadratic, and you don’t immediately recall what “factoring a quadratic” is, you’re going to have a tough time.
 You might have no trouble factoring a quadratic if you’re presented with a familiar example, even though you don’t know the name of the thing you’re doing, but you won’t be able to access that knowledge quickly without the name of the concept.

 So while true knowledge might be more important than familiarity, the reality is that you need both.
 Necessitas saber y conocer.

 1 Swartzwelder, John.
 “You Only Move Twice”.
 The Simpsons.
 Season 8, Episode 2.
-Original air date: November 3, 1996.
+Original airdate: November 3, 1996.

 2 Oakley, Barbara.
 A Mind for Numbers: How to Excel at Math and Science (Even if you Flunked Algebra).
 Penguin, 2014.